 Referrals are accepted from organisations and services only, not from individuals or family members.

-- mainstream services need to have been attempted, and found to be ineffective, not helpful or inappropriate, or not coordinating and working together.
+- mainstream services must have been attempted and found to be ineffective, not helpful, inappropriate, or not coordinating and working together.

 Eligibility for an ENU service cannot be described simply by a single set of statements or by a single set of circumstances or conditions.
 Each person and family’s eligibility is based on interconnected factors, and the careful consideration of a person and family’s issues and circumstances.

 The ENU is a pathway of last resort.
-Evidence of having explored other support options needs to be provided.
+Organisations and services must give evidence that other support options have been explored.